scopatz/hdf5-is-for-lovers/flmake/scopatz_scipy2012_flmake.rst

 .. break

-This is acomplished though Python namespace slight-of-hand and relative imports.
+This is accomplished though Python namespace slight-of-hand and relative imports.

 .. break